agapow/psicons.core/README.txt

 While this project was started before encountering Madagascar [madagascar]_, it has inevitably shaped development.
 It's a remarkably powerful system, although ill-suited to my current purposes.
 You should check it out.

+Only when writing this document did I become aware of sconstools [sconstools]_, which seems to be following exactly the same direction as |psicons|.

 References